Aaroneld/GameOfLife/README.md

 2. HTML Canvas

 ### Additional APIs
-1. Style Components
+1. Styled Components
-2. styled-reset
 3. GSAP

 #### Qualifications

-React is a front-end JavaScript library whose purpose is to help developers rapidly build user interfaces, its ability to represent chunks of HTML in componentized functions which have the ability to reference internal state is endemically useful to the goal at hand.
+`React` is a front-end JavaScript library whose purpose is to help developers rapidly build user interfaces, its ability to represent chunks of HTML in componentized functions which have the ability to reference internal state is endemically useful to the goal at hand.
 A game like the Game of Life naturally relies on state which evolves over time React can help to keep track of this.
 Furthermore React aids in code organization which will help to compartmentalize the different aspects of the application so that they can be developed in relative isolation until the moment they are to be integrated.

-HTML Canvas will be the technology used to handle the visual aspects of the game, in essence the rendering of the game state to the screen within the constraint of aesthetic considerations.
+`HTML Canvas` will be the technology used to handle the visual aspects of the game, in essence the rendering of the game state to the screen within the constraint of aesthetic considerations.
 HTML Canvas is hardware accelerated which helps with performance considerations and provides the developer with a robust interface that facilitates painting to the screen according to code logic.

-Similar to the idea of React bringing HTML in JavaScript, styled components allow a developer to bring CSS into componentized functions.
+`Styled Components` allow a developer to bring CSS into componentized functions.
 Furthermore their structure can be shaped to have a 1:1 correspondence between a React component and its styling using a LESSlike syntax.
 This is organizationally useful and aids in coding efficiency.

-Styled reset offers a simple solution for applying the *Eric Meyer's CSS Reset* to a developer's React application ensuring styling homogeneity across different browsers.

-GSAP is an animation library which helps to standardize DOM-based animation across web browsers including with the use of SVGs.
+`GSAP` is an animation library which helps to standardize DOM-based animation across web browsers including with the use of SVGs.
 Furthermore it provides a programming interface that makes complex animations more simple then if they were implemented purely in CSS